This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

-This comparison shows me that LCP and TTI could use improvement, but since it also shows that I out-perform the 10 it has no priority for me.
+This comparison shows me that LCP and TTI could improve, but since it also shows that I out-perform the 10, it has no priority.

 The only hints here are that it takes too long to deliver the HTML to the browser.

-It may be my hosting provider (which I don’t believe), my WordPress configuration, the code of my own theme, or one or more plugins I have running.
+It could be my hosting provider (update: which it wasn’t), my WordPress configuration, the code of my own theme, or one or more plugins I have running.

 Wrapping It Up

-I hope that I was able to help you understand a bit more about the new Google Ranking Factors or Core Web Vitals and that they are important metrics to monitor.
+I hope that I helped you understand a bit more about the new Google Ranking Factors or the Core Web Vitals and that they are important metrics to monitor.